AdobeStock_27125144.jpeg

 About The Studio

-The Cranston studio located in SE Calgary is set up two 6’1’’ grand pianos by Kohler & Campbell and Yamaha.
+The Cranston studio located in SE Calgary is set up two 6’1’’ grand pianos (Yamaha G3 & Yamaha C3).
 The full walkout basement studio provides ample natural light, with flowers, plants, and a cozy fireplace.
 Contemporary decor including new fixtures and furniture make it a wonderfully welcoming and creative environment in which to make music.

 The music studio is set up with specific resources, such as a digital Bluetooth speakers and iPads for interactive learning.
 A substantial music library is often accessed during lessons as well as a reference section for more thorough understanding of specific composers and concepts.
 Piano benches, adjustable footstools, and pedal extenders are often used for very small students.